netzo/fresh-netzo/www/src/docs/netzo/cli.md

 <!-- ### `logs` (soon)

-The `logs` subcommand lets you stream the logs of a project in real-time.
+The `logs` subcommand streams the logs of a project in real-time.

 ```sh
 netzo logs --project=my-project